afogelberg/geomangler/README.md

 ```

 # Using Geomangler as a server
-Geomangler can also be used as server, for example like this.
+Geomangler can also be used as a server, for example like this.
 ```
 const gm = require('geomangler');
 const gmscript = require('./scripts/gmscript');